juju/juju/README.md

 --------------

 The `juju` client program, and the juju 'tools' are deployed in lockstep.
-When a release of `juju-core` is made, the compiled tools matching that version of juju are extracted and uploaded to a known location.
+When a release of `juju` is made, the compiled tools matching that version of juju are extracted and uploaded to a known location.
 This consumes a release version number, and implies that no tools are available for the next, development, version of juju.
 Therefore, when using the development version of juju you will need to